bwmp/MC/Server_Side/jars.md

 # Bukkit | A-Z
 Server software that runs on the Bukkit API (non-Hybrid servers)

-**If next to the name of the jar I have added these double astericks because that the developer of that jar mass produces jars.
+**If next to the name of the jar I have added these double astericks it is because that the developer of that jar mass produces jars.
 This leads to a lack of support, lack of updates, and quick abandonement.

 [AirPlane](https://github.com/Technove/Airplane) : AirPlane is a 1.16.x Tuinity fork attempting to create the top performing fork.